Skip to main content

 It contains the list of snapshots of the Project configuration on the current revision or version, created each time it has been saved.

 It also includes useful information such as the snapshot date, author, associated message, and any tags associated with it.
-Moreover, the right-side button allows the user to visualize changes between the selected snapshot and the previous one, in order to better understand the configuration's evolution over time.
+Moreover, the document icon on the right side of the table allows the user to visualize changes between the selected snapshot and the previous one, in order to better understand the configuration's evolution over time.

 Diff Editor on Revision History modal